Faculty and Staff Directory

 Mrs. Wendy Arnold has been teaching 4K at St. Joseph’s Catholic School since 2003.
 Her teaching experience has always been with young children.
 She has worked for many years in both 4K and Kindergarten classrooms.
 She has a Bachelor’s in Early Childhood Education from Wesleyan College and a Master’s Degree in Special Education from Georgia College & State University.
 Of course teaching isn’t Wendy's WHOLE life.
 She is married and has two beautiful daughters that also attend St. Joseph's.
 She enjoys spending lots of quality time with her family doing all kinds of fun adventures.
 Her hobbies include reading, photography and spending time with her children.

 Mrs. Jessica Carter received her degree from Wesleyan College and is certified to teach grades Pre K-8.
 Mrs. Carter has taught 3rd and 4th grade at St. Joseph’s and now teaches in our Student Success Center.
 She has been at St. Joseph's School since 1999.
 Mrs. Carter loves to cook, run, and read.
 She also enjoys being involved in events in her InTown neighborhood.
-Mrs. Carter is a member of St. Joseph’s parish and is married to John Carter, a local attorney and Mount de Sales graduate.
-They have one daughter.
+Mrs. Carter and her family are members of St. Joseph’s parish.

 Mrs. Jenny Clark is an alumna of Mount de Sales Academy, as well as The University of Georgia, where she earned a Bachelor's Degree in Dance Education.
 After teaching Dance for 8 years, serving as Owner and Artistic Director of Danceworks Studio for 3 of those years, Mrs. Clark added an Early Childhood certificate to her credentials.
 She was blessed to be able to join the staff of SJS in 2006 to teach kindergarten, and is grateful to serve the parish in this area of stewardship.
 Coming from a family of teachers, Mrs. Clark is inspired by the words of Albert Einstein, “It is the supreme art of the teacher to awaken joy in creative expression and knowledge.”
 Mrs. Clark is married to Chris, and has 4 spunky children – Jack, Audie, Marion, and Charlie.